compose-spec/compose-spec/deploy.md

 ### labels

 `labels` specifies metadata for the service.
-These labels MUST only be set on the service and not on any containers for the service.
+These labels must only be set on the service and not on any containers for the service.
 This assumes the platform has some native concept of "service" that can match the Compose application model.

 ```yml